andgineer/sorokin.engineer/posts/en/_posts/2017-04-30-dac_raspberry_pi_pcm5102.md

 | DATA | P5-6 | J8-40 |
 | Gnd | P5-7 | J8-39 |

-In the board description seller wrote that BCK & DATA marked inverse.
+In the board description aliexpress seller wrote that BCK & DATA marked inverse.
-But in fact I connected as marked (BCK is the last pin in DAC's socket) and everything works fine.
+But in fact I connected them as marked (BCK is the last pin in DAC's socket) and everything works fine.

 ### 2nd DAC: